rehierl/node-tree-outliner/readme.md

 over time.
 (Direct links to files within this repository will break without further notice).

 This repository does not represent a "scientific paper".
-Its main intention is to document in detail the reasons that will (hopefully) lead to a proper design.
+Its main intention is to help me develop and document in detail the reasons of the to-be design.
-As it is, this repository contains notes/definitions taken from wikipedia pages and conclusions/definitions derived from these notes.
+As it is, this repository contains notes/definitions taken from wikipedia pages and conclusions/definitions that were derived from these notes.

 <!-- ======================================================================= -->
 ## Overview